danbev/learning-iot/notes/cortex-m.md

 ```

 ### Interrupts
-In Cortex-m there is a hardward component in the processor named Nested Vector
+In Cortex-m there is a hardware component in the processor named Nested Vector
 Interrupt Controller (NVIC) that handles interrups, which are called exceptions
 in ARM.
 So peripherals like UART, Timers can generate interrupts.